AvaAvarai/Dynamic_Circular_Coordinates/README.md

 # Dynamic Circular Coordinates

-[WIP] OpenGL data visualization of 4-D points encoded in dynamic circular coordinates.
+OpenGL data visualization of 4-D points encoded in dynamic circular coordinates.
 Coordinate system consisting of a circle with a circumrference of 4 units.

 Example 4-D point a = (0.3, 0.6, 0.5, 0.8)